-The Barcelona Institute for Global Health, ISGlobal, is the fruit of an innovative alliance between academic, government, and philanthropic institutions to contribute to the efforts undertaken by the international community to address the challenges in global health.
+The Barcelona Institute for Global Health (ISGlobal) is the fruit of an innovative alliance between academic, government, and philanthropic institutions to contribute to the efforts undertaken by the international community to address the challenges in global health.
+It positions Barcelona as a leading hub in global health research on communicable, non-communicable diseases and their environmental determinants.
+ISGlobal is currently integrated by a total staff of more than 400 people and about 50 group leaders, each of them running an independent research line, organized in 10 research programmes.
+The programme of childhood and environment coordinates a large-scale longitudinal birth cohort study, the INMA Project.

 Erasmus University Medical Center is the largest university medical centre of the Netherlands covering all specialities and is known for its high quality epidemiological and neuroscience research.
 The Department of child and adolescent psychiatry has a 30-year track of epidemiological research, and is one of the strongest centers in Europe of aetiological epidemiological research in the field of child psychopathology.
 This department leads the brain development section of two large-scale longitudinal birth cohort studies, the Generation R Study and the Generation R Next Study.